tomharvey/pwinty3-rb/README.md

 )
 ```

-This update method will update the `Pwinty3::Order` object.
+This update method will update the `Pwinty::Order` object.

 ### Validate an Order